Everything you need to know about Hogwarts Legacy

 - Tame fantastic beasts

-In an FAQ, it appears to hint about dialogue choices in the game, or at least choices to be made regarding certain missions.
+An FAQ appears to hint about dialogue choices in the game, or at least choices to be made regarding certain missions.
 "Players will also encounter missions and scenarios that will challenge their morality and determine what they stand for," it reads.

-From the first trailer it also looks like there will be some puzzle solving involved in our quests.
+From the first trailer, it also looks like there will be some puzzle solving involved in our quests.

-Hogwarts Legacy Is J.K.
+Hogwarts Legacy: Is J.K.
 Rowling involved?

 J.K.
 Rowling has been spewing transphobic comments online for several months now, going so far as to write an entire book that's based on a harmful — and flat-out wrong — transphobic stereotype.
-Because of this, many fans of Harry Potter have distanced themselves from the series and go out of their way to buy Harry Potter-themed items that don't support her or line her wallets.
+Because of this, many fans of Harry Potter distanced themselves from the series and go out of their way to buy Harry Potter-themed items that don't support her or line her wallets.
 It's an evolving conversation in the community.

 When Hogwarts Legacy was announced, many wondered whether J.K.
 Rowling was attached to the project in any way.
-The short answer is no. The long answer is complicated.
+The short answer is no. The long answer is it's complicated.

 Per WB Games:

 J.K.
-Rowling is not directly involved in the creation of the game, however, her extraordinary body of writing is the foundation of all projects in the Wizarding World.
+Rowling is not directly involved in creating the game.
+However, her extraordinary body of writing is the foundation of all projects in the Wizarding World.

 This is not a new story from J.K.
 Rowling.

 That doesn't mean she won't make money off of it, though.
-The Harry Potter IP is ostensibly hers, and it was licensed out in partnership with Warner Bros.
-It's almost certain that she'll make some sort of royalties from the game if she wasn't paid up front to begin with.
+The Harry Potter IP is ostensibly hers, and it was licensed in partnership with Warner Bros.
+So it's almost certain that she'll make some royalties from the game if she wasn't paid upfront to begin with.

 At the end of the day, it's your decision where you put your money.
 While J.K.
 Rowling is intrinsically tied to the universe, the world of Harry Potter and its influence is so much bigger than her.
 There's no right or wrong answer on what to do here.

-If you'd like, you can donate to the National Center for Transgender Equality, GLAAD, Mermaids, Transgender Legal Defense & Education Fund, and a number of other charities and organizations to support transgender people.
+If you'd like, you can donate to the National Center for Transgender Equality, GLAAD, Mermaids, Transgender Legal Defense & Education Fund, and several other charities and organizations to support transgender people.

-Hogwarts Legacy Release date and platforms
+Hogwarts Legacy: Release date and platforms

-Hogwarts Legacy will release in 2021 for PS5, PS4, Xbox Series X, Xbox Series S, Xbox One, and PC.
+Hogwarts Legacy will release in late 2022 for PS5, PS4, Xbox Series X, Xbox Series S, Xbox One, and PC.
+It's expected to launch after the release of the third Fantastic Beasts movie, Fantastic Beasts: The Secrets of Dumbledore, which comes to theaters on April 15, 2022 (via Reddit).

+Warner Bros. has not revealed whether it will feature any enhancements on PS5 or Xbox Series X, such as ray-tracing or 4K at 60FPS support, but there's a good chance it will look and run much nicer on new-gen machines.

+Galaxy Watch 4 propels Wear OS market share, closes in on Apple's WatchOS